 Very low!
 No one can claim to have no risk at all, life is itself, dangerous.
 Here at Ryukyu Academy we take steps to ensure that there are as few injuries as possible.
 With any contact sport there is a chance of injury, but training under qualified instructors with protective gear in a friendly manner ensures the chances for injury are very low.

 Why do people bow?

 Bowing in japan was a sign of respect and a sanitary greeting.
 When you bow to a room when you have entered it shows respect for the room and it greets those in the room.
 Bowing into a dojo is also a sign of respect for what that place is used for and the art that is practiced there.

 How do I tie my belt?

 Starting with the center of the belt at your midline, circle the belt behind you and around each side to the front again.
 The right side will go over the top of the left behind you and continue around to meet in the front.
 The belt should make 2 loops around you at this point.
 From here the right side goes over the left and wraps around the left side and the center together.
 Pull tight and adjust so that the belt is even.
 Then, the current left side goes over the right side only and pulls tight.
 You should be able to fit your left pinky into a small hole left in the belt knot.
-For those looking for the type of knot can find it here.

 How do I get sparring gear or other equipment?